 In the limit that the auxiliary mode $\hat b$ is very lossy with a loss rate $\kappa \gg g$, this gives the desired jump operator, with an effective strength $\Gamma = 4g^2/\kappa$, \cite{Gardiner2004}.
 This allows one to easily engineer the desired reservoir with few additional resources.

-{\textit{Conclusions-- }} We have demonstrated that dissipative pairing interactions lead to a previously unexplored class of instabilities in bosonic systems, where stable Hamiltonians and stable dissipation combine to give unstable dynamics.
+{\textit{Conclusions.---}} We have demonstrated that dissipative pairing interactions lead to a previously unexplored class of instabilities in bosonic systems, where stable Hamiltonians and stable dissipation combine to give unstable dynamics.
 We have shown that these instabilities are incredibly sensitive to topological boundaries, providing a new mechanism to selectively excite topological edge modes without needing any momentum or frequency selectivity.
 Moreover, the steady state of the dynamics remains pure all the way up to the instability point, allowing one to populate the edge with an arbitrary number of zero-temperature excitations.
 Our ideas are compatible with a variety of different experimental platforms, and require few resources to implement.

-{\textit{Acknowledgements-- }} This work is supported by the Air Force Office of Scientific Research under Grant No.~FA9550-19-1-0362, and was partially supported by the University of Chicago Materials Research Science and Engineering Center, which is funded by the National Science Foundation under Grant No.~DMR-1420709.
-AC also acknowledges support from the Simons Foundation through a Simons Investigator Award (Award No.~669487, AC).
+This work is supported by the Air Force Office of Scientific Research under Grant No.~FA9550-19-1-0362, and was partially supported by the University of Chicago Materials Research Science and Engineering Center, which is funded by the National Science Foundation under Grant No.~DMR-1420709.
+A.C. also acknowledges support from the Simons Foundation through a Simons Investigator Award (Grant No.~669487, A.C.).